cython/cython/docs/src/userguide/memoryviews.rst

 Typed Memoryviews
 *****************

-Typed memoryviews can be used for efficient access to buffers, such as NumPy arrays, without incurring any Python overhead.
-Memoryviews are similar to the current numpy array buffer support (``np.ndarray[np.float64_t, ndim=2]``), but they have more features and cleaner syntax.
+Typed memoryviews allow efficient access to memory buffers, such as those underlying NumPy arrays, without incurring any Python overhead.
+Memoryviews are similar to the current NumPy array buffer support (``np.ndarray[np.float64_t, ndim=2]``), but they have more features and cleaner syntax.

 Memoryviews are more general than the old numpy aray buffer support, because